GhulamFaridqau/Task-Management-App/README.md

 **React Router DOM:** A library for handling navigation and routing in a React application.

 **react-dnd:** A library for adding drag-and-drop functionality to React components.
+**react-transition-group:** A library for adding transition to react components.

 **Please note that since the mock API is used, data changes are not persistent and will be reset on server restart.**